patonlab/CASCADE/README.md

 This repositary contains all codes and data required to reproduce the work: Real-time NMR chemical shift prediction using a graph convolutional network.

+# CASCADE: What is it?

+CASCADE is a stereochemically-aware online calculator for NMR chemical shifts using a graph network approach developed at Colorado State University.
+Molecular input can be specified as SMILES or through the graphical interface.
+An automated workflow executes 3D structure embedding and MMFF conformer searching.
+The full ensemble of optimized conformations are passed to a trained graph neural network to predict the NMR chemical shift (in ppm) for each C atom.

+The graph Network considers each atom as a node in a molecular graph that permits communication between atoms - this is through edges connecting atom pairs.
+Each molecule is represented by a 3D molecular graph, in which each pair of atoms are connected by a distance (i.e., as opposed to solely representing bonds in a 2D molecular graph).
+The archeticture of the network used is shown below.

+We evaluated the performance of three neural network models.
+The first model, DFTNN, takes DFT optimized structures as input and was trained against DFT calculated shielding tensors.
+The MAE for the 500 testing molecules is 1.26 ppm compared to  mPW1PW91/6-311+G(d,p) DFT calculations.
+The second model, ExpNN-dft, which was trained against experimental chemical shifts using DFT optimized structures as input through transfer learning achieves a MAE of 1.25 ppm for the 500 testing molecules compared to experimental observed chemical shifts.
+The eventual model, Expnn-ff, which serves as the backend predictor for this web app takes MMFF optimized structures as input and predict experimental chemical shift.
+The performance of the eventual model on the testing molecules is 1.43 ppm compared to the experimental 13C chemical shifts.
+The Scatter plot and histogram show the correlation between predicted and experimental chemical shift are shown below.

 ## Requirements
 ### Automatic database2database workflow for QM chemical shift calculations
 The code can be found in code/NMR8K_to_DFT8K.